DEPRESSION

 When people are depressed they may have thoughts of hurting themselves or of ending their life.
 If you are having such thoughts please seek help immediately.

-You can go to your local hospital emergency department, or if you are in Australia you can call:
+You can go to your local hospital emergency department, or if you are in Australia you can call the helplines listed here.

 Our Location